sergeio/riddle-blog/readme.md

 But why?
 How?
 -------------

-Since we're here, this seems like a reasonable time to stop guessing and approximating, and "do math".
+Since we're here, this seems like a reasonable time to stop guessing and "do math".

 The amount of boys per family is 1 by definition, but since we're doing math, and we wouldn't want someone to accidentally understand us -- I mean, how then